-Forex is a popular form of trading, and it does have it’s advantages.
-There are however some key benefits of trading Futures vs trading Forex.
-There is a real problem with Forex trading when it comes to individuals having a level playing field.
+Forex is a popular form of trading, and it does have its advantages.
+However there are some key benefits of trading Futures vs Forex.
+The most notable problem with trading Forex is that there are fewer regulations to ensure that individuals have a level playing field

-There is no fixed pricing for Forex trades costs can vary for each trade.
+There is no fixed pricing for Forex trading, with costs often varying for each trade.
 There is also not a “true price” when it comes to what your broker reports to you.
 The broker who provides access to the exchange and the ability to execute trades has a hold over Forex traders.
 Brokers are able to provide their own price called the spread.

-Forex is not a centralised exchange, this means that there is a need for a middle man between the trader and exchange.
-Therefor transparency is reliant on the broker who facilitates the execution of trades.
+Unlike Futures trading, Forex is not traded via a centralised exchange.
+This means there is a need for a middle man in place between the trader and exchange, handling orders.
+Transparency is reliant on the broker who is facilitating the execution of trades.
 Brokers actually have the capability to trade against you if they so choose.
 It is completely legal for a broker to not place your trade onto the market, but to ‘take the other side’.

 Transparent and fair

 Both institutional traders and small individual traders are equal in the Futures markets.
+The Futures market operates according to the FIFO rule – First in, first out.
 This creates a level playing field that is not existent in Forex trading.

 Volume is a large factor in decision making for many traders.
 Volume can help confirm potential trades.
 For example, if there is a lot of volume pushing price up, that means there is support and can indicate a strong move.